rapidfish/personnummer/README.md

 ## More facts on Swedish Personnummer

-* Checksum algorithm is based upon the Luhn-algorithm a.k.a modulus-10-algorithm.
+* Checksum algorithm is based upon the Luhn-algorithm a.k.a modulus-10-algorithm [https://sv.wikipedia.org/wiki/Luhn-algoritmen].

-* This API is based on documents publicly available at the Swedish Tax Agency: [http://www.skatteverket.se].
+* This API is based upon documents publicly available from the official Swedish Tax Agency: [http://www.skatteverket.se].

 * This project was originally hosted on bitbucket 2015-09-27, but has moved to GitHub since 2020-02-19 *